Damon118/MS1/README.md

 -Removed the fixed-bottom class on the footer as too much screen real estate was being lost in combination with a fixed header.

--The images in the about us section and gallery are slow to load
+-The images in the about us section and gallery are slow to load.